How to apply for, cancel and renew your postal vote.

 If you're unable to get to your local polling station on the day of an election you can vote by post.

-Anyone who is registered to vote individually can apply for a postal vote, so long as you are aged 18 or over.
+Anyone who is registered to vote can apply for a postal vote, so long as you're aged 18 or over.

 Apply for a postal vote